TI-Tokyo/riak-docs-fork/content/riak/kv/2.1.1/learn/dynamo.md

 Gossip-based membership protocol and failure detection.
 </td>
     <td>
-reserves symmetry and avoids having a centralized registry for storing
-        membership and node liveness information
+        Preserves symmetry and avoids having a centralized registry for storing membership and node liveness information
 </td>
   </tr>